-Our UCAT skills trainers work with repetition to build core UCAT skills into your muscle memory.
-They're free with all UCAT courses.
+Our UCAT Skills Trainers work with repetition to build core UCAT skills into your muscle memory and are included with all UCAT packages

 Some UCAT QR questions require you to interpret data from graphs (e.g. histograms, pie charts, line charts) and tables.